-Evidence-based peer practices
+Evidence-based Peer Practices

 Within this section, we delve into pivotal practices essential to peer work in behavioral health, offering valuable perspectives on their significance for management and workplaces.
 Comprehending these evidence-based practices can empower management and supervisors to maximize the potential of peer work, leading to improved outcomes for clients and increased job satisfaction for Certified Medi-Cal Peer Support Specialist (CMPSS) employees.
+Comprehending these evidencebased practices can empower management and supervisors to maximize the potential of peer work, leading to improved outcomes for clients and increased job satisfaction for Certified Medi-Cal Peer Support Specialists.